Thimothy25/PetVetAI---Whatsapp-Chatbot/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes Contact Me before using this code.